-- Project plans to preserve existing native and mature trees as well as provide new native and arid-adapted plant material which contribute to the broader surrounding environmental context. - A goal of the project is to create a comfortable and walkable experience for users within an urban environment.
-An enhanced experience is achieved by increasing site shade and providing spaces for respite whether along a public sidewalk or the community paseo.
+The builder plans to preserve existing native and mature trees (where applicable) as well as provide new native and arid-adapted plant material which contribute to the broader surrounding environmental context.
+A key goal of the project is to create a comfortable and walkable experience for users within an urban environment given the site's location in Old Town and proximity to Civic Center and HonorHealth.
+An enhanced experience is achieved by increasing open space as compared to the existing condition and improving the streetscape.